Explore the science concepts that underpin knowledge and understanding about the interrelationships and food webs in tidal communities.

 Water and wind are two of the most powerful agents of change in nature.
 Their actions can be slow and gradual or fast and dramatic.
 The effects of their actions are readily seen on all beaches.
 Wave action can move great quantities of sand and shingle and erode away cliffs and rocks.
 Wind can create or flatten tāhuahua (sand dunes), erode cliffs and rocks and uproot plants.

 Storms inland can also create dramatic changes for the beach.
-Huge amounts of water can flow down rivers to the sea, carrying vast quantities of silt as well as larger organic debris, such as branches and trees.
+Huge amounts of water can flow down rivers to the sea, carrying vast quantities of silt24 as well as larger organic25 debris, such as branches and trees.
 In 2019, an old landfill site was breached by a river in flood resulting in tonnes of material being washed up along kilometres of the West Coast of the South Island.

-In river estuaries, debris can build up and change the course of the river to the sea, leaving what were once tidal mudflats high and dry.
-The seeds of dry-ground species, carried there by water and wind, may then have the right conditions to germinate and grow.
+In river estuaries26, debris can build up and change the course of the river to the sea, leaving what were once tidal mudflats high and dry.
+The seeds of dry-ground species, carried there by water and wind, may then have the right conditions27 to germinate and grow.
 In New Zealand, storms can result in the debris from sawmilling operations inland being washed into streams and rivers and thundering downstream, smothering beaches with bark and offcuts.

 Changes from people’s activities